Tiny Pies in Austin

 Tiny Pies, an Austin original, began from an idea owner Amanda Wadsworth’s son had as to why he couldn’t have a hand-held pie.
 Starting at local farmers markets, Tiny Pies has now grown to three locations with ingredients sourced from local farmers.
 The newest location in Westlake offers Austinites sweet and savory pies next to another local favorite, Blenders and Bowls.
 Tiny pies qualifies to be on anyones list of top Austin food spots to visit.

 These unique, cupcake like pies are full of flavor and convenient for a quick treat.
 Pair your pie with one of the savory pot pies to make for a filling lunch or dinner too!
 Tiny Pies offers year-round flavors with staples like cherry, apple, and pecan.
-A personal favorite is the banana cream pie, full of filling with a chocolate drizzle on top it is what dreams are made of.
+My personal favorite is the banana cream pie.
+Full of filling with a chocolate drizzle on top, it is what dreams are made of.

 For the early risers, the company just launched their breakfast handheld pies which are flavorful and filling.
 Perfect for on-the-go breakfasts on your way to school or work.
 The chorizo, egg, and cheese is my favorite out of a personal love for chorizo, but the bacon and jalapeño options are great as well.